Julius Luipa: Career

-In 1973, Luipa formed Chiwempala Amateur Boxing Club when he became an Assistant Welfare Officer and was the club's first trainer.
+In 1973, Luipa formed Chiwempala Amateur Boxing Club when he became an assistant welfare officer and was the club's first trainer.
 In the same year, he fought another future Zambian champion Lottie Mwale at Nchanga Social club.
 Although he dropped Mwale to one knee in the first round, the younger fighter came out stronger in the second round and went on to win a split points decision.
-Both Luipa and Mwale represented Zambia at the 1974 Commonwealth Games in Christchurch, where Mwale won a gold medal in the light middleweight division while Luipa had to settle for silver, after being knocked out in the final of the middleweight competition by Frankie Lucas of Saint Vincent and the Grenadines.
+Both Luipa and Mwale represented Zambia at the 1974 Commonwealth Games in Christchurch, New Zealand, where Mwale won a gold medal in the light middleweight division while Luipa had to settle for silver, after being knocked out in the final of the middleweight competition by Frankie Lucas of Saint Vincent and the Grenadines.

 Nicknamed Juju Man, not, because of a connection to black magic as the name implies, but the iteration of the first syllable of his first name, Luipa turned professional soon after the Commonwealth Games as a middleweight under Pius Kakungu Stables.
 His first fight was a 10-round bout against Jim Corbett whom he knocked out in the third round.
 Due to a lack of opponents in the division, Luipa was forced to move up to light heavyweight and later that year, he challenged title holder George Chisenga whom he defeated via a sixth-round knockout to become Zambian light heavyweight champion.

 He set his eyes on the Commonwealth title and registered victories over Lovemore Gatsi and David Natta in 1975.
 He also beat King Marshall Jetu of Malawi and defended his title against Fanwell Mwanza in 1976.
 However, his reign was ended by a loss to Zambian boxing's golden boy Lottie Mwale who knocked him out in the 6th round of their title fight on 27 August 1977, which was his first loss as a professional.
 Luipa blamed an injury to his wrist and a pulled muscle in his left arm for the defeat, and promised to win back his title after treatment.
 Luipa later admitted that he was no longer the same after this fight as he subsequently sank into depression, which was made worse by his friends back in Chingola mocking him over the loss.

-A rematch with Mwale never materialized though Luipa fought another rising star in Chisanda Mutti in 1978 but was knocked out, and he quit boxing the following year.
+A rematch with Mwale never materialized though Luipa fought another rising star in Chisanda Mutti in 1978, but was knocked out, and he quit boxing the following year.